-While it’s not possible to say with certainty what will happen in the fall and winter, CDC believes it’s likely that flu viruses and the virus that causes COVID-19 will both be spreading.
-Relaxed COVID-19 precautionary measures in many communities across the state may result in an increase in flu activity during the upcoming 2022-2023 flu season In this context, getting a flu vaccine will be more important than ever.
+While it’s not possible to say with certainty what will happen in the fall and winter, relaxed COVID-19 precautionary measures in many communities across the state may result in an increase in flu activity.
+In this context, getting a flu vaccine will be more important than ever.
 CDC recommends that all people 6 months and older get a yearly flu vaccine.

 Can I have flu and COVID-19 at the same time?

 Yes.
-It is possible have flu, as well as other respiratory illnesses, and COVID-19 at the same time.
+It is possible have flu, as well as other respiratory illnesses like RSV, and COVID-19 at the same time.
 Health experts are still studying how common this can be.
 Some of the symptoms of flu and COVID-19 are similar, making it hard to tell the difference between them based on symptoms alone.
 Diagnostic testing can help determine if you are sick with flu or COVID-19.